siamakrp/CQmvc/README.md

 KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+There are othere codes inside the Framework that may provided from other sources and have licensed to their respective owners.
+Checkout source codes for more informations.

+This List maybe incomplete, Contact me if you feel something is missing and I'll sort things up!

+A simple PHP CAPTCHA script
+Copyright 2011 Cory LaViska for A Beautiful Site, LLC. (http://abeautifulsite.net/)

+Licensed under the MIT license: http://opensource.org/licenses/MIT

 ------------------------------------------------------------------------------------------------------